carrot/roots-template-react/readme.md

 # roots-react

 A roots template for building react apps.
-The default state is the first example given in React's "getting started" documentation.

 ### Installation